-PHP's json_last_error in JavaScript
+PHP's json_last_error in TypeScript

 // discuss at: https://phpjs.org/functions/json_last_error/